 Elephants in their constant search for food knock down trees, and uproot saplings – it’s just something that they do.
-Often they will strip and eat a few branches of vegetation and then leave the rest of the tree to die.

 We also support the Eburru Rafiki Forest Community Group in their tree planting efforts that focus on the Mau-Eburru Forest.
 This is a critical mountain bongo habitat located on the mountainous hills above our Lake Naivasha property, Loldia House.

 Guests are welcome to take part in our tree-planting program.

 An elephant pepper seed extracted from elephant dung

 An elephant pepper shoot growing in elephant dung- a natural fertiliser!

 Recycled milk cartons provide perfect pots for the young seedlings